Here’s How To Stop Chocolate Sticking to Plastic Molds

 Wash Your Molds Using Warm Water

-One of the common issues that you may experience is a situation where your chocolate is sticking to the plastic molds.
-If you experience this issue most of the time, you need to understand that there are reasons for that.
+One common issue is chocolate sticking to plastic molds.
+If you experience this issue most of the time, you need to understand that there are reasons for it.

-One of them is that you didn’t wash your plastic molds properly.
-Moisture is one of the biggest reasons why chocolates end up breaking into molds.
-To avoid this issue, my advice is that you wash your plastic molds in advance.
+One reason is that you didn’t wash your plastic molds properly.
+Moisture is one of the biggest reasons why chocolates break into molds.
+To avoid this issue, I advise you to wash your plastic molds in advance.

 Yes, try to wash the molds at least a day before using them to make your chocolates.
 This way, they’ll have enough time to dry and you can also be sure there’s no moisture inside them.

 Another common cause of this issue is that the molds are too warm.
-The next time you’re molding your chocolate, ensure to check the molds and see to it that they aren’t too warm.
+The next time you’re molding your chocolate, check the molds and ensure that they aren’t too warm.

-Lastly, when pouring the melted chocolate into the molds, you need to properly do it and avoid leaving a film of chocolates on the molds.
-Yes, ensure to scrape the excess chocolate from the molds before the refrigeration process.
+Lastly, when pouring the melted chocolate into the molds, you need to do it properly and avoid leaving a film of chocolate on the molds.
+Yes, ensure that you scrape the excess chocolate from the molds before the refrigeration process.

-There’s no need for you to spray the plastic chocolate molds with any form of oil to prevent the sticking issue.
-Instead, all you need is to use the right type of molding chocolates, let them melt appropriately, and then pour the melted chocolate into the molds the right way.
+You don’t need to spray the plastic chocolate molds with any form of oil to prevent the sticking issue.
+Instead, all you need to do is use the right type of molding chocolates, let them melt appropriately, and then pour the melted chocolate into the molds the right way.

-Additionally, you need to ensure that your chocolates are completely set in the refrigerator before bringing them out.
+Additionally, you must ensure that your chocolates are set in the refrigerator before bringing them out.
 This way, the chocolates will easily fall out of the molds with little or no effort.

-The first step, when it comes to making chocolates in silicone molds, is by melting the chocolate bars or couverture chocolate under medium, or low heat.
-Check the previous section of this post for the appropriate time frame to heat the different types of chocolates for melting.
+When making chocolates in silicone molds, the first step is to melt the chocolate bars or couverture chocolate under medium or low heat.
+Check the previous section of this post for the appropriate time frame for heating the different types of chocolates.

 After that, pour the melted chocolates into the molds and follow the following steps:

-1. First, you need to place the already filled chocolate molds in the refrigerator for about 10 minutes.
-Some chocolates may require you to wait about 20 minutes to set well.
+1. First, place the already filled chocolate molds in the refrigerator for about 10 minutes.
+Some chocolates may require waiting about 20 minutes for them to set well.

 2. After that, remove the molds from the refrigerator and turn them upside down on a table.

-3. All you need is to remove the edges of the molds from the chocolate.
+3. You only need to remove the edges of the molds from the chocolate.
 Have patience and steady hands.

 4. After that, press the top of the mold for each chocolate with your thumb.
-Gently do that to get the chocolates out without breaking.
+Gently do that to remove the chocolates without breaking them.
 Continue the process until you’ve successfully removed all the chocolates.

-Some people are usually of the opinion that you need to spray the silicone candy molds to prevent the chocolates from breaking when removing them.
+Some people believe that you need to spray the silicone candy molds to prevent the chocolates from breaking when removing them.
 Well, you need to understand that this process is not necessary.

-Instead, all you need to do is to follow the simple and direct steps listed above and you’ll be fine.
+Instead, follow the simple and direct steps listed above, and you’ll be fine.

 Another molding device that you can consider using to make your chocolates is the polycarbonate Molds.
 Getting your chocolates out of these molds starts with making sure the molds are completely dry.
 After that, pour the melted chocolate into the molds using a ladle, bench scraper, or a confectionary funnel.

-Next, scrape off excess chocolate around the molds and place the tray inside the fridge for about 20 minutes.
-If properly done, you shouldn’t have any issues with getting your chocolates out of the molds.
+Next, scrape off excess chocolate around the molds and place the tray in the fridge for about 20 minutes.
+If you do this properly, you shouldn’t have any issues getting your chocolates out of the molds.

-The best way to avoid air bubbles in your chocolate molds is to ensure that the chocolate is completely melted, delivering a smooth, consistent texture.
-Also, make sure you don’t add any water to melted chocolate.
+The best way to avoid air bubbles in your chocolate molds is to ensure the chocolate is completely melted, delivering a smooth, consistent texture.
+Also, don’t add any water to melted chocolate.

 You can also remove any traces of air bubbles in the chocolate by gently tapping your filled molds on your work surface before they set.